 Eventually they’ll try again with a film populated by a good number of actresses.
 They’ll try again with a blend of fantasy action that isn’t completely full of testosterone (but Warcraft will come out first and if that makes buckets of money, guess what they’re going to be making lots of next).
 The bright side is that it’s not too late.
 Opening weekend is a big deal, but total domestic box office buys a sequel.

 We say we want all these things as women, we talk about the way we want to be represented and to see not just an industry change but our culture change.
 And a lot of the time when we say it, it sounds like we feel powerless to effect the change we want.
 We’re not powerless.
 But we are responsible for our own revolution.

 So, here it is.
 You vote with your money.

 You don’t have to love Charlize Theron (I think Ravenna is kind of fantastic) or Emily Blunt (have you seen Edge of Tomorrow?! good movie, not enough women) or even Jessica Chastain (I think they’re all talented and have very good performances in Winter’s War).

 You don’t even have to think this is a great movie (I enjoyed it quite a bit though so you might too).

-If you want more movies like this, go see this The Huntsman: Winter’s War.
-Buy it and watch it at home.
-Download it on iTunes or Amazon.
+If you want more movies like this, go see this one.
 And maybe we’ll begin to see the tide turn the direction we want instead of more (and more… and more!)
 Jason Bourne movies.
 Don’t get me wrong, I like Jason Bourne too.

 But I want lots more movies with lots of cool ladies.